JiriBucek/Socka/README.md

 ## Installation

 Run Socka.workspace.
-Workspace contains everything necessary for immediate compile.
+Workspace contains everything necessary for an immediate compile.
 Make sure you have your GPS location turned on in the simulator (Simulator / Debug / Location / ... )